 Thankfully, you can speed this process by simply sending a wipe command to your devices once you have moved the server token in either ABS or ASM (for iOS only).

-While enrolling a Mac into an MDM, you won’t have to necessarily wipe it off.
+While enrolling a Mac into Mobile device management, you won’t have to necessarily wipe it off.
 If the MDM profile can be removed (this will differ based on MDM providers), devices can be enrolled to a new MDM without having the need to wipe them.

 3. Ensuring users’ data remains secure while switching MDMs